RaphaelIT7/gmod-holylib/README.md

 #### (EXPERIMENTAL) holylib_filesystem_cachefilehandle (default `0`)
 If enabled, it will cache the file handle and return it if needed.
 > NOTE: This will probably cause issues if you open the same file multiple times.
+> WARNING: This is a noticeable improvement, but it seems to break .bsp files :/

 #### holylib_filesystem_debug (default `0`)
 If enabled, it will print all filesyste suff.